A Glug of Oil

 Take the steak out of the fridge and remove any packaging.

-3. Remember you only oil the steak and not the pan or you'll have a kitchen full of smoke which is never a good thing.
+3. Bring the pan back to a high heat.
+Remember only oil the steak and not the pan, or you'll have a kitchen full of smoke!

-4. Pop the steak on to cook - it's best to never cook more than two in the same pan at once since the temperature will drop causing the steak so stew rather than fry.
+4. Put the steak on to cook.
+It's best to never cook more than two steaks in the same pan at once, as the temperature will drop, causing the steaks to stew rather than fry.

-5. Be sure to get good grill markings on your steak which by the way should happen pretty quickly if your pan is hot enough.
+5. Be sure to get good grill markings on your steak, which should happen quickly if your pan is hot enough.

 6. For medium-rare steak

-7. Cook for for about 2 minutes before turning to cook the other side for a further 2 minutes.
-It's very near impossible to give exact times since everything depends of the thickness of your steak and and how hot your pan is.
+7. Cook it for about 2 minutes, then turn to cook the other side for a further 2 minutes.
+It's nearly impossible to give exact times, as everything depends on the thickness of your steak and how hot your pan is.

 8. For medium steak

-9. Cook as above for 2 and a half minutes each side.
+9. Cook as above for 2½ minutes on each side.

-10. Remove from the pan and place onto a warm plate and cover with kitchen foil - leave for about 3 minutes before serving.
+10. Remove from the pan and put the steak onto a warm plate.
+Cover it with a kitchen foil tent, then leave for about 3 minutes before slicing and serving.

 Did you make this recipe?